Optional Orientation Weekend

 Please advise us on your dietary needs when filling out your application form.
 Participants with very specific dietary needs may be required to supplement their meals at their own expense.

 Visas and insurances are the responsibility of the intern.
 Travel insurance is compulsory.
 You are also required to present a copy of your return flight itinerary when entering South Africa.

 While there is no Wi-Fi available at the Endangered Species camp, when you go for lectures at the research base camp, you can access the Wi-Fi available there for a small fee.

 There is a laundry service on-site for a small fee.

 There are plenty of ATMS in Johannesburg where you will have your orientation.
-Once on project you will have the opportunity to withdraw money on your weekly shopping trip.
+Once on project you will have the opportunity to withdraw money on your weekly shopping trip (not always guaranteed, only when space is available otherwise staff will pick up any groceries you need).
 The nearest ATM is at a garage 20 km away.